biblehong/8-Week-SQL-Challenge/Case Study #6 : Clique Bait.md

 The half off campaign on shellfish saw the most visits that ended in a sale in all the campaign periods, proving once again that shellfish is the most popular category in the online store.
 However, if we look closely at each campaign's conversion rate, the 3 campaigns displayed relatively close rates with the 25% off campaign taking the win at 50%.
 A 50% conversion rate during a campaign period seems rather low seeing that the no campaign period resulted in a 52% conversion rate.

-Marketing team may have done a good job at attracting customers with their marketing ad but on campaign period perspective, it seems there is a need to revisit the terms and other aspects such as system issue that may result to payment failure, or purchase terms such as 25% off only on selected items etc. in order to improve the campaign strategy of each category.
+Marketing team may have done a good job at attracting customers with their marketing ad but from a campaign period perspective, it seems there is a need to revisit the terms and other aspects such as system issues that may result to payment failure, or purchase terms such as 25% off only on selected items etc. in order to improve the campaign strategy of each category.
 In addition, a campaign that would promote cross selling and leverage the popularity of shellfish may boost the sales of other items in other categories (e.g. Buy 1 Salmon, Get 1 Oyster for 20% Off).